 Many of the Company's customers choose to earn points under its customer loyalty programs.
-The Company's properties have separate customer loyalty programs: the Slipper Rewards Club, the Bronco Billy's Mile High Rewards Club, the Rising Star VIP Club, the Grand Lodge Players Advantage Club®, and the Stockman's Winner's Club.
+The Company's properties have separate customer loyalty programs: the Slipper Rewards Club, the Bronco Billy's / Chamonix Casino's Mile High Rewards Club, the Rising Star VIP Club, the Grand Lodge Players Advantage Club®, the Stockman's Winner's Club, and American Place's Legacy Rewards.
 As points are accrued, the Company defers a portion of its gaming revenue based on the estimated standalone value of loyalty points being earned by the customer.
 The standalone value of loyalty points is derived from the retail value of food, beverages, hotel rooms, and other goods or services for which such points may be redeemed.
 A liability related to these customer loyalty points is recorded, net of estimated breakage and other factors, until the customer redeems these points under such loyalty programs for various benefits, such as "free casino play," complimentary dining, or hotel stays, among others, depending on each property's specific offers.
 Upon redemption, the related revenue is recognized at retail value within the department providing the goods or services.
 Unredeemed points are forfeited if the customer becomes and remains inactive for a specified period of time.
-Liabilities based on the standalone retail value of such benefits were both \$0.8 million for each of December 31, 2021 and 2020, and these amounts are included in "other accrued liabilities" on the consolidated balance sheets.
+Liabilities based on the standalone retail value of such benefits was \$0.8 million at December 31, 2023 and \$0.7 million at December 31, 2022, and these amounts are included in "other accrued expenses and current liabilities" on the consolidated balance sheets.

 Deferred Revenues: Market Access Fees from Sports Wagering Agreements.
-The Company entered into several agreements with various unaffiliated companies allowing for online sports wagering within Indiana and Colorado, as well as on-site sports wagering at Rising Star Casino Resort and at Bronco Billy's Casino and Hotel (the "Sports Agreements").
-As part of these long-term Sports Agreements, the Company received one-time market access fees totaling \$6 million, which were recorded as long-term liabilities and are being recognized as revenue ratably over the initial term length of 10 years, beginning with the commencement of operations.
+The Company entered into several agreements with various unaffiliated companies allowing for online sports wagering within Indiana, Colorado and Illinois, as well as on-site sports wagering at American Place (the "Sports Agreements").
+As part of these long-term Sports Agreements, the Company received one-time "market access" fees, which are recorded as long-term liabilities and then recognized as revenue ratably over the initial contract terms (or as accelerated due to early termination), beginning with the earlier of operations commencement or contractual commencement.
+During 2023, one of the Company's contracted parties ceased online operations in Indiana and Colorado.
+Accordingly, this accelerated the revenue recognition of \$1.5 million in related market access fees, which was recognized in the third quarter of 2023, and resulted in one available skin in each of Indiana and Colorado.